azareei/azareei.github.io/_posts/2025-01-07-Generative-AI.md

 ### 3.2 Perceptual Metrics
 Evaluating generative models (like GANs and VAEs) is challenging because traditional metrics like likelihood do not always reflect the perceptual quality of generated images.
 Instead of directly comparing raw pixel values, researchers use **perceptual distance metrics**, which compare feature representations of real and generated images.
 These features are extracted using neural networks, often from **pretrained classifiers** like the Inception model.

-**Inception Score (IS)**: This score measures how well a generative model produces diverse and recognizable images.
+(A) **Inception Score (IS)**: This score measures how well a generative model produces diverse and recognizable images.
 It uses a classifier (like the Inception network) to predict class labels for generated images.

 $$IS = \exp (E_{p_\theta(x)} D_{KL} (p_{\text{disc}}(Y \vert x) \parallel p_\theta(Y)))
 $$